cdaecke/md_news_author/README.md

 ### Show author in ``ext:news`` view

-- Access the author properties in a news record with {newsItem.newsAuthor}.
+- Access the author properties in a news record with `{newsItem.newsAuthor}`.
 Since there could be more than one author attached to a news record, you have to iterate:

 ```
 <f:for each="{newsItem.newsAuthor}" as="author">